64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Ret-Canon: His moveset was adapted into the Kirby franchise as the "Smash" ability, which gives him the Hammer, Final Cutter, Stone, Vulcan Jab, and Twinkle Star attacks, rolled into a single Ability.
 Kirby's Dream Collection adds the Smash Kick to the mix, which is his Side Smash attack, and Kirby: Planet Robobot adds Jumping Body Slam, his up throw.

-- Series Mascot: Not quite to the extent of Mario, but Kirby is one of the most prominent characters in the franchise (particularly in Brawl), being the brainchild of Masahiro Sakurai.
-His Copy Abilities are a major element of each game, many of the mechanics in Smash are based on his home series, he appears on every boxart, he fights against Mario in the 64 opening, and alongside him in the first Event Match in Brawl, he plays a major role in the plot of The Subspace Emissary, and Sakurai drew a sketch of him as part of his signature for the official soundtrack album.
+- Series Mascot: Not quite to the extent of Mario, but Kirby is one of the most prominent characters in the franchise (particularly in Brawl), being the brainchild of Smash creator Masahiro Sakurai.
+His Copy Abilities are a major element of each game, many of the mechanics in Smash are based on his home series, he appears on all of the series's boxart, he fights against Mario in the 64 opening, and alongside him in the first Event Match in Brawl, he plays a major role in the plot of The Subspace Emissary, and Sakurai drew a sketch of him as part of his signature for the official soundtrack album.
 This gets even more clear in World of Light, the story mode for Ultimate, where he's the Sole Survivor of the initial attack that wipes out all of the other characters.

 - Shout-Out: His Stone ability can transform into, besides the classic rock-with-a-"\ /"-face and among other things, a Thwomp (Super Mario 64 design in Melee and Brawl, Super Mario Galaxy design in 3DS/Wii U and Ultimate), Lip's garbage block, and, as of Ultimate, a treasure chest from The Legend of Zelda: Breath of the Wild.